imagegenius/docker-immich/README.md

 [Immich](https://immich.app/) - High performance self-hosted photo and video backup solution

-This is a highly experimental adaptation of Immich that runs in a single container (except PostgreSQL).
-My main goal is to have a single image for Unraid environments (screw docker-compose).
-I also hope to keep the size of this image to a minimum.

-I have tested this image with over 15000 photos/videos using `immich upload` with no issues.
+Please report any issues with the container here!

-You will need to create a PostgreSQL 14 container to use with Immich
+**You will need to create a PostgreSQL 14 container to use with Immich**

-Todo:

-- [x] Validate supplied variables
-- [ ] Attempt to shrink the image (anything is better than 1GB compressed :0)
-- [x] Cleanup container scripts
-- [x] Migrate to s6v3

 ## Usage